From the Archive

 In the United Kingdom, it seems that we do not teach history as it was taught when I was at school.

-Consider this: a very close friend - a head teacher – and part of my family pointed out yesterday the quandary he faces.
+Consider this: a head teacher and part of my family pointed out yesterday the quandary he faces.
 He is a history teacher.
 A young teacher approached him the other week and asked him to help her.
 What was the Blitz?
 It was something she needed to teach about.

 Ten years ago, in Liverpool, a young friend (19), when I mentioned the Liverpool Blitz of May 1941, wondered aloud, "What's that?
 A bar of chocolate?"
 And he was not being sarcastic or flippant.
 He genuinely didn't know.

 He was shocked when, a week later, I showed him the Liverpool Blitz.
 It was, after all, his city.
 His birthplace.
 His home of 19 years.
 We were looking at an image of Liverpool that filled one of the windows of the recently closed art deco Lewis's of Liverpool.
-He wasn't too pleased with his former history teacher, let's put it that way.
-His reply is unprintable.
-And I saw a young man grow considerably in stature just in that short visual introduction.
+He wasn't too pleased with his former history teacher, Let's put it that way because his reply is unprintable.
+I observed a young man grow considerably in stature just in that short visual introduction.
 He looked around him.
 It dawned on him.
 Most of the buildings were 'new'.
 He then visualised wide open spaces.
 His reply was again unrepeatable.

 V

-And so this leads me to wonder what my grandparents and parents – the greatest generation – would have thought if I was able to say to them that that which they fought to defeat and lost their sons and brothers and alien to us here in these islands, was now rearing its head amongst the British People in the heart of London.
+And so this leads me to wonder what my grandparents and parents – the greatest generation – would have thought if I was able to say to them that that which they fought to defeat fascism - and lost their sons and brothers fascism - alien to us here in these islands, was now rearing its head amongst the British People in the heart of London.

-More importantly, what the hell are the universities and schools doing?
-More particularly, how has the teaching profession allowed two generations to grow up without knowledge of the Second World War?
+More importantly, what are universities and schools doing?
+How has the teaching profession allowed two generations to grow up without knowledge of the Second World War?

 I am not going to post on here the images that daub London.
 Absolutely not.
 Absolut nicht!